George, Crown Prince of Serbia: Early life and background

 George was born a member of the House of Karađorđević.
 His grandfather, Alexander Karađorđević, had briefly ruled the Principality of Serbia during the period 1842–58, but he had been the first and only ruler from the family, which did not otherwise have a royal background.
 After being deposed in 1858, George's grandfather and his family had had to leave their homeland, and by the time of George's birth, they had been in exile for almost three decades.

-George's father, Petar Karađorđević (the future King Peter I of Serbia), had made an advantageous marriage rather late in life with Ljubica (known as Zorka), the eldest daughter of King Nicholas I of Montenegro.
+George's father, Petar Karađorđević (the future King Peter I of Serbia), had made an advantageous marriage rather late in life with princess Ljubica (known as Zorka), the eldest daughter of King Nicholas I of Montenegro.
 After marrying the princess, he made his home in the Principality of Montenegro, and all his children were born there.
 Thus, George was born in Cetinje and spent the first few years of his life in the court of his maternal grandfather.
 He was one of five siblings, two of whom died in infancy; he therefore grew up with one older sister, Helen, and one younger brother, Alexander.
 In March 1890, when George was hardly two years old, his mother died in childbirth.
 Shortly afterwards, Petar moved his three motherless children first to Geneva (where he had lived in exile before his marriage) and then to Russia.
 In Russia, George studied at the Page Corps school of Tsar Alexander II.